Historical Context and Conservation Efforts

 Monitoring Whale Populations with SPACEWHALE

 Port Ross, off the east coast of the Auckland Islands, serves as a significant calving ground for New Zealand’s Southern Right Whales.
-To assess and monitor this population, the SPACEWHALE initiative leverages the high-resolution capabilities of the Pléiades Neo satellites.
+To assess and monitor this population, the SPACEWHALE initiative leverages the very-high resolution capabilities of the Pléiades Neo satellites.
 With a ground sample distance (GSD) of 30 cm per pixel, these satellites can capture detailed images that are vital for identifying and monitoring large marine mammals.
 Using advanced deep learning algorithms, SPACEWHALE analyzes these images to detect and classify whale populations, providing a comprehensive overview of their distribution and abundance.
 This method allows for the identification of whales by their size and shape, distinguishing adult whales from calves based on their proximity and size.

 Advanced Imaging and Data Processing